Tetepare Island: Ecology

 The island has been recognized for its conservation significance and archaeological values.
 A total of 230 bird species, 24 reptile, four frog and 13 mammal species have been recorded on Tetepare including rare and endemic bird and bat species.

 Scientists are still discovering new species on Tetepare.
 In recent years, researchers discovered three new species of fish, one new fish genera and one potential new fish family in Tetepare's freshwater rivers.

 Three species of marine turtles, including the critically endangered leatherback and hawksbill and the endangered green, nest on Tetepare's volcanic black sand beaches.
 Sharks, dolphins, crocodiles and an extraordinary diversity of fish species make the island's reefs their home.
 The coral reefs of the region support one of the highest diversities of fish and coral in the world, second only to Raja Ampat in Indonesia.

 The island sports a rich herpetofauna, but geckos are somewhat less diverse.
 It supports three species of sea turtles, namely green sea turtle, leatherback sea turtle, and hawksbill sea turtle.
 The latter two are considered critically endangered species, and the former two are known to nest on Tetepare.
 The Solomon Islands skink which occurs here is the largest living skink.
 The mangrove monitor and the pacific ground boa are also not rare here; these three scleroglossan reptiles are becoming rare in the Solomon Islands.
 The highly unusual green green-blooded skink can be seen on the beaches.

 In late 2004, entomologist Charles DeRoller conducted the first survey of the lepidoptera occurring on Tetepare.
 The range of 43 previously identified lepidoptera was expanded to include Tetepare.
 Most butterfly species on Tetepare are common to the New Georgia and/or Shortlands groups of islands.
-However, a new subspecies of butterfly, argyronmpha rubianensis masolo, was described.
-The birdwing butterfly (Ornithoptera victoria) was for the first time confirmed to exist on Tetepare, though the dead specimen was in such a state of decay that the specific subspecies could not be determined.
+However, a new subspecies of butterfly, Argyronmpha rubianensis masolo, was described.
+The birdwing butterfly (Ornithoptera victoriae) was for the first time confirmed to exist on Tetepare, though the dead specimen was in such a state of decay that the specific subspecies could not be determined.